 Currently, our test screens for 10 of the most common household and environmental chemicals*:

 Many of these chemicals are endocrine disruptors and all of them can have harmful effects on your body.
 Some mimic estrogen or block androgen, so they may affect child development, fertility, and increase your risk of some cancers.
 By understanding the levels of these toxics in your body, you can begin to take action to reduce your exposures.
-If this campaign is successful, we plan to add additional chemicals to the test, including flame retardants.

 Through our Action Kit report, and by using our Detox Me™ app, you will learn how to avoid: